Book 1 American Royalty series

 “I suppose it is similar to the one your brother gave you.”
 C.J. touched Kat’s arm and looked towards the door to the hall.
 “If you will excuse us.
 I see someone else I’d like Kat to meet.”

-“Ex girlfriend?” she asked quietly as he led her away.
+“Ex girlfriend?” she asked quietly as he led her away to an unoccupied corner.

 “Not really.”
 C.J.’s smile was cute but slightly guilty.
 “She’s like a sister to me.”

 “I was just mildly curious.”
 Kat sipped her champagne, and scanned the area waiting for more royal ex-girlfriends to materialize.

 C.J. grumbled softly and Kat followed his gaze to see a somewhat familiar face.
 “Isn’t that one of your cousins?
 Karl, the problem child, right.”

 “Yes,” he said flatly.
 “And his bed partner of the week.
 Actually I think she’s lastedtwo months.”

 C.J. grinned and squeezed Kat’s hand.
 “I suppose I should formally introduce you to him.
 It will only take a moment.”

 C.J. made no move to cross the room towards Karl and Kat didn’t either.
 “Your cousin is not exactly an ogre, but that girl is stunning, storybook princess stunning.”